-- Keep cigarettes, sparks, and flames away from the battery. - 8.
-When the battery is fully charged, disconnect the charger from the electrical outlet and from the negative and positive battery posts (Fig. 5). - 9.
-Slowly pour electrolyte into each cell until the level is once again up to the upper line on the battery case (Fig. 4) and install the covers.

-- 10. Install the battery onto its platform (Fig. 3). - 11.
+- 8. When the battery is fully charged, disconnect the charger from the electrical outlet and from the negative and positive battery posts (Fig. 5). - 9.
+Slowly pour electrolyte into each cell until the level is once again up to the upper line on the battery case (Fig. 4) and install the covers. - 10.
+Install the battery onto the platform (Fig. 3). - 11.
 Secure the battery in the chassis with the bars and nuts removed previously (Fig. 3). - 12.
 Connect the positive (red) cable to the positive (+) battery post (Fig. 3).
 Slide the rubber cover over the battery post. - 13.
-Connect the negative (black) cable to the negative (-) battery post (Fig. 3). - Note: Ensure that the battery cables do not contact any sharp edges or each other. - 14.
-Install the battery cover (Fig. 3).
+Connect the negative (black) cable to the negative (-) battery post (Fig. 3).

+Note: Ensure that the battery cables do not contact any sharp edges or each other.

+14. Install the battery cover (Fig. 3).